pingcap/docs/tidb-cloud/serverless-driver-prisma-example.md

 ## Use the Prisma adapter in Node.js environments

-This is an example of how to use the Prisma adapter in Node.js environments.
+This section provides an example of how to use `@tidbcloud/prisma-adapter` in Node.js environments.

 ### Before you begin